zainabmirkar/100DaysOfDevOps/AWS/VPC/VPC Basics.md

 - connection is not transitive

 ## VPC Endpoints
-- endpoints allow you to connect to aws services using a private network instead of a public network
+- endpoints allow you to connect to aws services using a private network instaed of using virtual private gateway, nat, internet gatewway, vpn or dc
 - enhanced security
 - low latency
 - vpc endpoint gateway (s3 and dynamodb)